About & FAQ

 Great, that’s just the feedback I am looking for.
 Please reach out and I will do my best to address it.

-Just note that the quiz tries to simplify the tax journey for people with a modest income and/or a simple tax scenario.
+Just note that TaxGPT is targeting an entry-level audience.
 It doesn’t try to cover every possibility — I want to simplify things for the huge number of people that are likely paying someone else to EFILE for them every year.

 Back to top